The Son as Bridegroom

 When the prophets say that Yahuah is the “husband” of Israel, the Hebrew ear hears “covenant lord” or “covenant master.”
 Isaiah 54:5 says “Your Maker is your husband” — and the Hebrew is ba’al: your Maker is your covenant lord, your legal authority, your governing party.
 He is not standing at an altar.
 He is sitting on a throne, holding the terms of the covenant in His hand.

 This is the Father’s role.
 The ba’al holds the covenant.
 He sets the terms.
 He judges unfaithfulness.
 He authorizes restoration.
+This is Yahuah’s function throughout the entire Old Testament marriage narrative — and it is a completely different function from the bridegroom’s.

-Ish — Personal Partner
+Ish — Man, Personal Partner

 The second Hebrew word translated “husband” is אִישׁ (ish).
 This simply means “man” and is used in the intimate, relational sense — “my man” (ishi).